rendall/icebreakers/QUESTIONS.md

   * What’s the craziest thing you have ever done?
   * What’s the greatest TV show ever made?
   * What’s the last thing you got in “trouble” for?
-  * What’s the most bingeable show you’ve ever watched?
+  * What’s the most binge-able show you’ve ever watched?
   * What’s the most embarrassing thing you ever accidentally messaged to somebody?
   * What’s the most recent movie you’ve seen, both at home and in theaters?
 Would you recommend them?
   * What’s the scariest movie you’ve ever seen?
 Funniest?
 Saddest?